Wacky-sama/TRACE/README.md

 1. Download from [PostgreSQL.org](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
 2. Run the installer (leave port 5432 unless you need custom).
+3. Select all the Components
-3. During install, note down the password for the default postgres user.
+4. During install, note down the password for the default postgres user.
-4. Open SQL Shell (psql) and create the database and user:
+5. Open SQL Shell (psql) and create the database and user:

 ```bash
 CREATE DATABASE trace_db;